 ParticipantJonathan Alon, Tamar Alon, Itai Bechor, Ayelet Ben David, Inbal Helzer, Alon Itzkin, Yael Johnson, Rajendra Menaria, Keren Christina Mendjul, Aleksei Noskov, Matan Pisante, Mevaseret Recanati, Michal Rosenfeld, Fouad Salem, Ronen Sarudi, Tali Serebro, Tal Tomer, Oded Wieder

-From the architect.
+Text description provided by the architects.
 SABA, Spontaneous Architecture at the Bezalel Academy, was founded in 2005 by Sharon Rotbard.
 At SABA, 3rd year students invent experimental straying techniques, explore improvised construction materials, develop immediate technologies, build the first building in their career and spend there the last night of the semester.
 On September 2011, SABA moved for a summer semester in India.
 The program was held in collaboration with the Architecture Faculty at CEPT University Ahmedabad, the Chandigarh College of Architecture and The India Center for Environmental Education.
 The first part of the program was dedicated to a travelling workshop in Ahmedabad, Chandigarh and New Delhi, in which the studio investigated some of India’s architectures (modernist experiments, historical heritage, contemporary architecture), questioned its own practices and possibilities of travelling and movement (tourism, backpacking, architectural tourism, dérive), and researched and documented local samples of spontaneous architectures and unofficial technologies in cities, slums and villages.
 In the second part of the program SABA moved to the Center for Rural Knowledge near Halwad, a small town in Surendranagar district, Gujarat.

 The Center for Rural Knowledge is located on the border of a semi-desert area, 15 km from the Little Ran of Kutch and 7km from Halwad, a small town (30,000 inhabitants) in Surendranagar district, Gujarat.
 It is a non-profit organization that had been founded by the Indian Center for Environmental Education, in the framework of various aid and self-aid actions initiated in the region after the 2001 earthquake.
 Since 2007, the center is located in a small farm with a small campus designed by the architect Neelkanth Chhaya, who designed few other CEE campuses in Gujarat.